CreateAndFake/CreateAndFake/docs/CONTRIBUTING.md

 Thank you for your interest in contributing.

-Please first discuss the change you wish to make via issue, feature request, email, or any other method with the owners of this repository before making a change.
+Please first discuss the change you wish to make via issue/request, email, or any other method with the owners of this repository before making changes.
 Failure to do so will likely lead to a declined pull request regardless of quality.

 Make sure to refer to and follow the [code of conduct](CODE_OF_CONDUCT.md).